frasten/wordpresscom-popular-posts/readme.txt

 = I added the widget, but nothing shows up =

-Check whether the Wordpress.com Stats plugin is installed and active.
+Check whether the Wordpress.com Stats or Jetpack plugins are installed and active.
-You must have at least version 1.2 of WP Stats.
+If you use WP Stats, you need at least version 1.2.

 = I chose to show 5 posts, but I only see 2/3... =